+One branch directly inputs $f_{frame}$ into the time-domain sequence feature extractor, which is composed of a hybrid neural network consisting of 1DCNN and BiLSTM.
+Firstly, $f_{frame}$ is transposed and passed through 1DCNN, where each convolution is followed by a BN layer, ReLU activation function, and max pooling layer.

+Among them, $w$ is the weight of the convolution kernel, $K$ is the number of convolution kernels, $b$ is the bias term, $g_i$ is the i-th output data, $f_i$ is the i-th data of the $f_{frame}$ feature vector, and $i\in[0,T]$.
+All output data are defined as $f_{gloss}\in\mathbb{R}^{C^{\prime\prime}\times T^{\prime}}$, where $T^{\prime}$ is the length of the downsampled sequence features in the time dimension, and $C^{\prime\prime}$ is the size of the number of channels extracted from the temporal features.
+Then transpose it and output it to BiLSTM.

+Among them, $f_{temporal}$ is the time-domain sequence feature extracted from the sequence feature.
+Another branch inputs $f^{'}_{frame}$ into the frequency domain sequence feature extractor $F_{\mathrm{sequences}_f}$, and the methods used by these two sequence feature extractors are the same (both 1DCNN+BiLSTM), which yields,

-Among them, $f_{temporal}$ represents the temporal domain sequence features after extraction, and $f_{freq}$ represents the spectral domain sequence features after extraction. $T^{\prime}$ is the length of the sequence features after downsampling in the time dimension, and $C^{\prime\prime}$ is the number of channels after temporal sequence feature extraction.
-The size of the spectral domain sequence features is consistent with that of the temporal domain sequence features.
-Finally, the temporal domain sequence features $f_{temporal}$ and the spectral domain sequence features $f_{freq}$ are summed and passed through a fully connected layer for recognition:
+Among them, $f_{freq}$ is the extracted frequency domain sequence feature, and the size of the frequency domain sequence feature is consistent with that of the time domain sequence feature.
+Finally, the time-domain sequence feature $f_{temporal}$ and frequency-domain sequence feature $f_{freq}$ are summed and identified through a fully connected layer.